 How to Build Your Personalized Korean Skincare Routine

-The Korean skincare routine has gained international fame for its thorough, multi-step process and visible results.
-However, the original 10-step method isn’t a strict rule—it’s a flexible framework.
-The beauty of K-beauty lies in customization: choosing the right products and steps based on your skin type, concerns, and lifestyle.
+The Korean skincare routine has gained international recognition for its thoughtful, multi-step approach and visible long-term results.
+Rather than being a strict formula, the well-known 10-step routine serves as a flexible framework.
+In fact, the true strength of K-beauty lies in customization – selecting the right products and steps based on your skin type, concerns, and daily lifestyle.

-Here’s a guide on how to create your own personalized Korean skincare routine:
+Below, you’ll find a practical guide to creating your own personalized Korean skincare routine, adapted to your individual needs.

 Step 1: Understand Your Skin Type

-Before you build your routine, determine your skin type.
-This will help you choose ingredients and textures that match your needs.
+Before building your routine, it’s essential to identify your skin type.
+This step allows you to choose ingredients and textures that work in harmony with your skin.

 • Oily skin: Produces excess sebum, prone to acne and shine